kszczep5/ReimbursementApp/README.md

 - **Jackson ObjectMapper:** Jackson's ObjectMapper was employed for handling JSON serialization and deserialization.
 This was particularly useful for converting data between the frontend and backend components.

+- **Exec Maven Plugin 3.0.0:** Exec Maven Plugin provides a way to define and manage dependencies for executing custom tasks or applications, allowing you to create a consistent and controlled environment for running your software.

 ### Frontend:

 - **React 18.2.0:** The frontend was developed using React, a popular JavaScript library for building user interfaces.
 React's component-based architecture allowed for the creation of modular and reusable UI elements.